 Conclusion

 Android has come a long way since its early versions.
 With each update, the Android operating system introduces improved features, faster performance, and stronger security.
 It started with fun names like Cupcake and Oreo and has now reached versions like Android 13 and beyond.
 Each new version brings better usability, smarter tools, and a smoother experience for users across all devices.
-Understanding how Android has evolved shows how quickly mobile technology is advancing, shaping the way we use our phones every day.
+Understanding how Android changed over time shows how fast mobile tech is growing and changing how phones are used every day.
 Staying informed about these changes helps users make better choices and get the most out of their Android experience.

 Prepare for job interviews with Android Interview Questions prepared by industry experts.